odmrs/brla-sdk/README.md

 ## API Documentation

 For more details on how to use the official API, consult the official documentation available on the official [BRLA Digital](https://brla-account-api.readme.io/reference/welcome) website.
-For the sdk documentation, keep reading this repository.
+For the SDK documentation, keep reading this repository.

 ## Installation